 The new flagship CPU from Intel® is their most efficient ever, boasting 40% more performance but also 40% less power consumption.
 Because the new design is so efficient (performing more calculations per clock cycle), it can run at a much slower GHz, reducing the power requirements.
 This reduction in clock speed means the maximum power consumption of the processor is 65W (as opposed to the 130W+ of previous generations).
-The built in mobile technologies also shut down parts of the CPU when not required, brining down consumption even further.
+The built in mobile technologies also shut down parts of the CPU when not required, bringing down consumption even further.
 This power efficiency has knock on effects also, for instance the CPU runs so cool, the PC is a lot quieter because slower case fans can be utilised.
 Going for the new Core 2 Duo architecture is a fast and simple way of slashing your power requirements.

 80 PLUS Power Supply Units